RareSkills/certora-book/content/certora-storage-hooks-and-ghosts.md

-# Introduction to Storage Hooks And Ghosts
+# Introduction to Storage Hooks and Ghosts

 It often becomes necessary to inspect changes at specific storage locations to prove that a property or invariant holds, especially when the storage is not externally accessible or when the values of interest are not explicitly calculated or exposed by the contract.